corbinarnett/sinatra-cms-app/spec.md

 - [x] Use Sinatra to build the app
 - [x] Use ActiveRecord for storing information in a database
-- [x] Include more than one model class (e.g. User, Post, Category)
+- [x] Include more than one model class (e.g. User, Post, Category) User and DiningSpot
-- [x] Include at least one has_many relationship on your User model (e.g. User has_many Posts)
+- [x] Include at least one has_many relationship on your User model (e.g. User has_many Posts) User has_many DiningSpots
-- [x] Include at least one belongs_to relationship on another model (e.g. Post belongs_to User)
+- [x] Include at least one belongs_to relationship on another model (e.g. Post belongs_to User) DiningSpot belongs_to User
-- [x] Include user accounts with unique login attribute (username or email)
+- [x] Include user accounts with unique login attribute (username or email) User includes an email
 - [ ] Ensure that the belongs_to resource has routes for Creating, Reading, Updating and Destroying
 - [ ] Ensure that users can't modify content created by other users
 - [ ] Include user input validations